gandersen101/spaczz/README.md

 The full list of keyword arguments available for regex matching rules includes:

 - *partial*: Whether partial matches should be extended to existing span boundaries in doc or not, i.e. the regex only matches part of a token or span.
 Default is True.
-- *predef*: Whether regex should be interpreted as a key to a predefined regex pattern or not.
+- *predef*: Whether the regex string should be interpreted as a key to a predefined regex pattern or not.
 Default is False.
 The included regexes are:
     - "dates"
     - "times"
     - "phones"